rosh44/Swift-Weather-App/README.md

 1. Alamofire: To make request to web api
 2. SwiftyJSON: To read api json response
-3. NVActivityIndicatorView: To display location dialog box ** The app is a bit slow when ‘Select Location’ button is clicked as the cities json file is big and it takes time to load the data
+3. NVActivityIndicatorView: To display location dialog box
-- Roshni Soni

  Screens:
  1. Home Screen (User’s location Data)